aurimaskarvelis/packdigital-schema-snippets/README.md

 1. Open Visual Studio Code.
 2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
-3. Search for "Pack Digital Schema Snippets".
+3. Search for "PackDigital Schema Snippets".
 4. Click "Install".

 ## Usage